Description of Five Goalie Off-Ice Pillars

 Strength

-Goaltenders need to have the ability to support a joint through a full range of motion (ROM) with resistance, which requires body strength.
-Having strength makes goaltenders be in control of lateral movements, which results in being more efficient inside the crease.
-Goaltenders have to have exceptional core stability (and strength) to have the power to change direction.
+Goaltenders need to have the ability to support a joint through a full range of motion (ROM) with resistance, which requires strength.
+Having strength allows goaltenders to be in control as well recover from various lateral movements.
+This will result in being more efficient inside the crease.
+Goaltenders have to have exceptional core and hip stability and strength to generate the power to change direction.
 All this will result in having the capability to react to unpredictable game situations.

 Stamina

-Goaltenders are on the ice for the entire game, so they need a lot of endurance.
-Instead of long duration cardio, goaltenders are more repeat sprinters who need to go hard and then recover quickly.
-As a result, we will do interval training with them focused more on lateral movements and putting more load on the muscles they need on the ice.
+Goaltenders are on the ice for the entire game, so they require a lot of endurance from all energy systems.
+Along with long duration endurance, goaltenders are also like repeat sprinters who need to go at their maximum ability and then recover quickly to do it again.
+As a result, implementing various types of interval training with goaltenders allows them to be consistent throughout the game through any situation.

 Injury Prevention

-This should be a critical part of the daily goalie routine.
-It not only helps goalies achieve their goals, but it keeps them healthy and safe while doing so.
+Reducing a goaltenders risk of injury should be a critical part of their daily routine.
+As a goaltender there is an increased risk of various injuries related to the position.
+Prioritizing injury prevention not only helps goalies achieve their goals faster, but it keeps them healthy and safe while doing so.
 Injuries occur when a goalie’s body does more than it is capable of doing.
-For instance, tight hips or forcing any mobility into an extreme ROM then the goalie may be at risk of injury.
-In this program we will ensure goaltenders become less likely to end up in extreme positions and strengthen up their body to eliminate injury.
+For instance, a restriction or forcing an extreme ROM can put the goalie at an increased risk of injury.
+In this program we will ensure goaltenders become stronger in various positions as well as learn how to warm-up, cool down and implement at-home exercises.